farookphuket/archlinux_my_config/README.md

-> this code will install all the program that I(Farook) using it in my real life work the install time will be really depending up on your internet speed it is 3 hours 30 mins. on my every test.
+> this code will install all the program that I(Farook) using it in my real life work the install time will be really depending up on your internet speed it is 3 hours 30 mins. on my every test .

+> so on the 24 Aug 2022 I just comment the install app program just to hopfully
+> the script will be take a little bit shroter setup time

 > make sure you really want to run this or you better of to view the file
 `scripts/call_script.sh` to just select the program you want to install and use before you run the `setup` script which will take too much time.